SAi-021/FRAS/README.md

 # FRAS — Automated Attendance System Using Face Recognition

-A full-stack web application that replaces manual, paper-based attendance registers with **face-recognition-based attendance tracking**.
-Employees are marked "in", on a "break", or "out" simply by looking at a webcam — no cards, no sign-in sheets, no proxy attendance.
+A full-stack web application that replaces manual, paper-based attendance registers with **face-recognition-based attendance system**.
+Employees are marked "in", on a "break", or "out" simply by looking at a webcam.

 Built with **Python, Django, OpenCV, dlib (HOG-based face detector) and scikit-learn**, with a Bootstrap front end and Chart.js-powered visual attendance reports.

-> Final-year BCA project — Department of Computer Science, GITAM School of Science, GITAM (Deemed to be University), Visakhapatnam.
-(Dec 2023 – Apr 2024)
+> Final-year BCA project (Dec 2023 – Apr 2024)

----
+>
 ## Table of Contents

 - [Overview](#overview)